 Our core beliefs encompass five critical components of a healthy school environment designed to support PreK-12 students.
 We support student-centered, integrated and collaborative approaches that address the needs of the whole child.
 We believe the Whole School, Whole Community, Whole Child model is the best representation of a truly collaborative approach to health and learning.

--- Health and learning are directly linked and are essential to the development of healthy, resilient citizens.
+- Health and learning are directly linked and essential to the development of healthy, resilient citizens.